 This building carries the name of the street it faces.
 Griswold refers to Roger Griswold who served as governor of Connecticut in 1811 and 1812.
-Born in Lyme, Connecticut in 1762, he was born into a well-established Connecticut family.
+Born in Lyme, Connecticut in 1762, his was a well-established Connecticut family.
 Indeed, his grandfather and his father both served as governors of the Connecticut colony when the British ruled North America.
 Griswold graduated from Yale College in 1780 and began to study law.
 He was, of course, too young to have served in the Revolutionary Army.
 He was elected to serve five terms in Congress and then was appointed to be a justice on the Connecticut Supreme Court.
 He later served as lieutenant governor of Connecticut and was serving as governor when he died.
 Interestingly, after Congress and President Madison declared war on Britain in 1812, the president asked Governor Griswold to raise four companies of troops to serve as a home guard for his state.
 Most New England politicians strongly opposed the war against England since their commercial and trading interests were allied with those of the British.
 The prospect of the United States gaining firm control of the Northwest Territories held little appeal in New England.
 Governor Griswold refused to raise those troops for President Madison.
 Key battles of the War of 1812 were fought on Lake Erie and the British occupied Detroit for almost a year in late 1812 and 1813.
 So why is a very major street in Detroit named after a Connecticut Governor who opposed the War of 1812?

 William Woodbridge was born in Connecticut, but as a youngster, moved with his family to Marietta, Ohio in 1890 where he met and eventually became friends with Lewis Cass.
 After the War of 1812, was concluded, President Madison appointed Lewis Cass as governor of Michigan Territory.
 In 1814, Lewis Cass recruited his friend William Woodbridge to come to Michigan to serve as Secretary of the Territory and collector of customs at the port of Detroit.
 Woodbridge took that job and came to Detroit.
 While Lewis Cass served as governor, he entertained plans for higher level political appointments.
 Indeed, he served as Secretary of War during the Jackson Administration and then as ambassador to Paris.
 Cass traveled a great deal and, whenever he was away from the Territory, Woodbridge acted as governor.
 Woodbridge also served as the territory’s first representative in Congress.
 Woodbridge’s name appears on the Detroit neighborhood he helped to develop while Trumbull Avenue carries his wife’s surname.
 Woodbridge honored Connecticut Governor Griswold by naming a street after him.

 Perhaps the renovation of Capitol Park in 2010 and the opening of the refurbished nearby Book Cadillac Hotel will spark many more renewals of buildings in this area including the very fine but now empty Chicago style Farwell Building that also faces the park.
 The Broder and Sachse real estate services firm obtain control of this building in about 2014.
 They invested in modernizing the building for retail use at the street level.
 The upper eleven floors were converted into 127 luxury apartment units.
 This reflects the demand for upscale residences in downtown Detroit as a result of many favorable developments.
 The building was renamed: The Albert.

 Date of Construction: 1929